Travelogues: Berlin U-Bahn to Pyongyang Metro

 Photos were taken by Professor Tong Lam, a photographer who traveled with us to the DPRK in 2013.
 His book Abandoned Futures is an attractive collection which marvels at the beauty of change and the effects of entropy.

-Message christopher [at] koryogroup.com for more info.
+Message koryocanada [at] gmail.com for more info.